VU-Devs/pride-web/README.md

 3. Run `npm start` to start the development server.
 4. Open your browser and go to `http://localhost:3000` to see the website.

+5. `npm run deploy` to deploy the website to GitHub Pages.

 > [!WARNING]
 > Still in development.
 > If the build fails, run npm audit fix --force